Knit on with confidence and hope through all crises.

 I have been fortunate to become acquainted with many prominent knitters throughout the country and In Europe and have worked with them testing patterns.

 I generally prefer wool for most of my projects.
 And there is a certain order to it all.
 I was never an "adventurous" knitter...
 I seldom was able to just pick up yarn and needles and come up with a spectacular end product.
 No, my knitting was more orderly than that.
 As with a food recipe, I liked to knit an item just according to the pattern before I change it.
-But finally I have broken away from that and have created a few patterns that are for sale on Ravelry.
+But finally I have broken away from that and have created a few patterns that are for sale here.

 Recently I have started to weave.
 Do I need more to do with my time!?
 I already am finding this to be very relaxing and it gives me the opportunity to be creative in a different way and at the same time dive into my stash of yarn and weave it into something interesting.